 - The main security ministers-Defense Minister Abdal Rahim Wardak and Interior Minister Mohammad Hanif Atmar-were renominated by Karzai and confirmed on January 2.
-They work closely with the U.S. military to expand and improve the Afghan national security forces. - Three key economic/civilian sector officials who work very closely with USAID and U.S. Embassy Kabul-Finance Minister Omar Zakhiwal and Agriculture

-Minister Mohammad Rahimi, and Education Minister Ghulam Faruq Wardak-were renominated and also were confirmed on January 2.
-The highly praised Minister of Rural Rehabilitation and Development (Ehsan Zia), which runs the widely touted and effective National Solidarity Program, was not renominated, top the chagrin of U.S. officials.
+They work closely with the U.S. military to expand and improve the Afghan national security forces. - Three key economic/civilian sector officials who work very closely with USAID and U.S. Embassy Kabul-Finance Minister Omar Zakhiwal, Agriculture Minister Mohammad Rahimi, and Education Minister Ghulam Faruq Wardak-were renominated and also were confirmed on January 2.
+The highly praised Minister of Rural Rehabilitation and Development (Ehsan Zia), which runs the widely touted and effective National Solidarity Program, was not renominated, to the chagrin of U.S. officials.
 His named replacement (Wais Barmak, a Fahim and Dr. Abdullah ally) was voted down.
-The second replacement, Jarullah Mansoori, was confirmed on January 16.
+The second replacement, Jarullah Mansoori, was confirmed on January 16. - The U.S.-praised Commerce Minister Wahidollah Sharani was selected to move over to take control of the Mines Ministry from the former minister, who is under investigation for corruption.
+Sharani was confirmed on January 2.
+Also confirmed that day was the Minister of Culture, Seyyed Makhdum Raheen.
+He had been serving as Ambassador to India. - The clan of former moderate mujahedin party leader Pir Gaylani rose to prominence in the December 19 list.
+Gaylani son-in-law Anwar al-Haq Al Ahady (see above) was named as Economy Minister and Hamid Gaylani (Pir Gaylani's